 Our Adviser or its affiliate provided investment sub-advisory services to us from our inception through October 30, 2020.
 On October 30, 2020, we entered into the Investment Advisory and Administrative Services Agreement (the "Prior Investment Advisory Agreement") with our Adviser.
-On January 29, 2025, in connection with the MSC Income Listing, we entered into an Amended and Restated Investment Advisory and Administrative Services Agreement (the "Advisory Agreement") with the Adviser.
+On January 29, 2025, in connection with the MSC Income Listing, we entered into an Amended and Restated Investment Advisory and Administrative Services Agreement") with the Advisory Agreement") with the Advisory Agreement") with the Advisory Agreement (the "Advisory Agreement") with the Adviser.
 The Advisory Agreement was approved by the affirmative vote of the holders of a majority of our then-outstanding voting securities, as defined in the 1940 Act, at a special meeting of our stockholders held on December 11, 2024, and became effective upon the MSC Income Listing.